-Bear in mind, though, that to receive State Pension rises you must live in the European Economic Area (EEA) or in one of the countries with which the UK has a social security agreement that covers State Pension increases.
-This special agreement must allow for the annual increase of the UK State Pension.
+To receive State Pension rises you must live in the European Economic Area (EEA) or a country which has a social security agreement with the UK that covers State Pension increases.

-If you spend six months or more each year in the UK, you'll be entitled to have your State Pension – with yearly increases – paid in full.
+If you spend six months or more each year in the UK, you'll be entitled to your State Pension with yearly increases.

 Contact the Northern Ireland Pension Centre

-When you move abroad, it's a good idea to let the Northern Ireland Pension Centre know your new address as soon as possible.
+When you move abroad, you should inform the Northern Ireland Pension Centre and tell them your new address as soon as possible.

-If you're in a personal or company pension scheme, moving abroad shouldn't have any effect:
+If you're in a personal or workplace pension scheme, moving abroad shouldn't have any effect:

 - your pension should continue to be paid in full

-- you're normally entitled to any rises regardless of the country you retire to
+- you're normally entitled to any rises regardless of where you live in the world

-- your scheme will pay into an overseas bank account – some company schemes will only pay into a UK bank
+- your scheme will pay into an overseas bank account – some workplace schemes will only pay into a UK bank

 - your annuity company will transfer money overseas free of charge (some companies will charge you for each overseas payment)

-Your entitlement to benefits abroad depends on which country you're going to.
+Your entitlement to benefits abroad depends on where you live

-You might be able to continue to receive benefit or make a claim for benefit if you go to a European Economic Area (EEA) country, or a country that has a social security agreement with the UK.
-It's important to check the social security agreement with the country you're moving to before you leave.
+You might be able to continue receiving or claiming a benefit if you go to a European Economic Area (EEA) country, or a country that has a social security agreement with the UK.
+Before you leave Northern Ireland, it's important to check the social security agreement with the country you're moving to.

-You must let your local Social Security / Jobs and Benefits office know you're going abroad.
-They'll be able to tell you how your benefits will be affected.
+You must inform the Social Security Agency/Jobs and Benefits office that you're moving abroad.
+They will tell you how your benefits will be affected.
 You can find your local office at the following link.

 Do you count as a UK resident for tax purposes?

-Residence rules can be complicated, but broadly speaking, if you leave the country you will remain a UK resident for tax purposes if you spend either:
+if you live abroad, you remain a UK resident for tax purposes if you spend either:

 - an average of 91 days or more in the UK each tax year (calculated over a maximum of four years)